 Will you give my child medication?

 I can not prescribe medication, I am not a medical doctor nor a psychiatrist.
 If you are interested in medication for your child, we can discuss this further and I can possibly refer you to a psychiatrist.

 Treatment length varies due to many different factors, severity of symptoms, consistency of sessions, participation and involvement of parents.
 On average, I see my clients for about 12 sessions.

 For play therapy specifically, are 7 phases of treatment, click here for additional information: https://www.a4pt.org/page/ParentsStagesofThera

 How often are the sessions?

-Usually in the beginning of treatment, sessions are held once a week.
-Unless the child is in crisis, in which case sessions held twice a week would be more appropriate.
-Once there is steady progress being made, sessions can be spaced out to bi-weekly sessions, and eventually monthly sessions etc.
+Usually, at the beginning of treatment, sessions are held once a week.
+Once there is steady progress being made, sessions can be spaced out to bi-weekly sessions, and eventually monthly sessions until treatment is completed.